Potential Employers and Criminal Record Bureau Checks

 After how much time will a conviction become spent?

 The time period to decipher when a conviction becomes spent depends upon the nature of the conviction – this is detailed in the Rehabilitation of Offenders Act.

 Do I need to disclose any spent convictions when applying for a job?

 You do not need to disclose spent convictions when applying for most jobs; however, there are certain jobs which require all convictions including spent convictions to be disclosed on application.

-Will an employer be able to view any old minor convictions when running a CRB check?
+Will an employer be able to view any old minor convictions when running a DBS check?